pavelshtanko/cv/README.md

 Golang, k8s, docker, AWS, MySQL, DynamoDB, aerospike, Kafka, gRPC, and many more.
 Packed in a beautiful and shiny set of µServices.
-All of it came with nice instrumenting to make sure everything works as expected.
+All of it came with nice tooling to make sure everything works as expected.

 ### Reply (worldwide) - team and technical leader (2017 - 2019) [reply.io](https://reply.io)
 Sales automation tool (SaaS).
 Early-stage multifunctional developer (one of the founding developers).